Semantic Programming for Device-Edge-Cloud Continuum: A Case Study on Distributed Camera Network

 \subsection{Build a SSR program for Multi Object Tracking(MOT)}

-In this section, we present an exemplar SSR program $\mathcal{M^{MOT}}$ to emulate a MOT pipeline ~\cite{Bernardin:2008} by fusing different DNNs.
 In computer vision, a MOT pipeline is normally programmed in C/C++ or Python.
-With \system, we will show that the widely used tracking-by-detection approach~\cite{Ciaparrone:2019} can be emulated as an $\mathcal{M^{MOT}}$ in a declarative fashion with rules and queries.
-The key operations in tracking-by-detection approaches (e.g., SORT~\cite{Bewley:2016}, DEEPSORT~\cite{Wojke:2017}) are as following: 1) detection of objects (using DDN-based detector), 2) propagating object states (e.g., location and velocity) into future frames, 3) associating current detection with existing.
+With \system, the widely used tracking-by-detection approach~\cite{Ciaparrone:2019} can be emulated as an $\mathcal{M^{MOT}}$ in a declarative fashion with rules and queries, e.g. SORT in Listing~\ref{soft-rule2}.
+The key operations in tracking-by-detection approaches are as following: 1) detection of objects (using DDN-based detector), 2) propagating object states (location and velocity) into future frames, 3) associating current detection with existing.

-Figure~\ref{fig:example} illustrates the SORT algorithm~\cite{Bewley:2016} which is a simple object tracking algorithm based on DNN detectors such as SSD~\cite{Liu:2016} or YOLO~\cite{Redmon:2017}.
+Figure~\ref{fig:example} illustrates the SORT~\cite{Bewley:2016} algorithm which is a simple object tracking algorithm based on DNN detectors such as SSD~\cite{Liu:2016} or YOLO~\cite{Redmon:2017}.
 To associate resultant detections with existing targets, SORT uses a Kalman filter~\cite{Bishop:2001} to predict the new locations of targets in the current frame.
 At time point 2, the red boxes $b_1$ and $b_3$ are newly detected, and the yellow boxes $b_2$ and $b_4$ are predicted by a Kalman filter based on the tracked boxes from the previous frame.
 Then, the SORT algorithm computes an associative cost matrix between detections and targets based on the intersection-over-union (IOU) distance between each detection and all predicted bounding boxes from the existing tracklets.
 In case some detection is associated with a target, the detected bounding box is used to update the target state via the Kalman filter.
 As in frame 2, the tracklets $trk_1$ and $trk_2$ are set to the two new bounding boxex $b_1$ and $b_2$ which are associated with predicted boxes $b_3$ and $b_4$ respectively.
 Otherwise, the target state is simply predicted without correction using the linear velocity model.
 For example, at time point 3, the detector misses detecting the white car due to an occlusion, however, the tracklet 2 is till assigned to box $b_7$ which contains part of the white car.

 To associate a detected bounding box $B$ with an object $O$, we use soft rules that assert the triple $\ll\!B~sosa\!:\!isSampleOf~O\!\gg$.
 Such rules can be used to represent {\em hypotheses}\/ on temporal relations among detected objects in video frames following a tracking trajectory.
 Particularly, the object's movement is consistent with the constant velocity model, e.g., the Kalman filter used in SORT~\cite{Bewley:2016}, and there is a detection associated with its trajectory, the fact $\ll\!B~sosa\!:\!isSampleOf~O\!\gg$ is generated.
 Here, $iou(B_1,B_2)$ states the IOU (intersection over union) condition of the bounding boxes $B_1$ and $B_2$ satisfy.